dgehringer/sqsgenerator/README.md

 ### Appreciation
 I would highly, appreciate, if you cite our [article](https://doi.org/10.1016/j.cpc.2023.108664) in case you use the software in your research.
 Here is the [BibTeX entry](citation.bib).
-You  Many thanks in advance :smile:
+Many thanks in advance :smile:

 ## Installation